Universe-E/healthgram/items/report.md

   - Bug

     - The button "Change nick name", "Change email", and "Change password" are incomplete, they will be our future features after the assessment.
-    - In the "Settings-Friend Request" page, After clicking "Accept"or "Reject", the request is not removed and still in this page
+    - In the "Settings-Friend Request" page, After clicking "Accept" or "Reject", the request is not removed and still in this page
+    - If other user send multiple follow requests, the "Settings-Friend Request" page may receive duplicate messages

   - Error